nautechsystems/nautilus_trader/README.md

 - `make install` -- Installs the package using poetry.
 - `make build` -- Runs the Cython build script.
 - `make clean` -- Cleans all none source artifacts from the repository.
-- `make docs` -- Builds the internal documentation HTML using Sphinx.
+- `make docs` -- Builds the documentation HTML using Sphinx.
 - `make pre-commit` -- Runs the pre-commit checks over all files.

 ## Examples